 To help patients struggling with their diagnoses and recovery, the art therapy program provides a safe outlet for patients to express themselves and process their complex feelings

-“It's amazing to see what people can say without words,” Hildenbrand said.
+“It's amazing to see what people can say without words,” Hildebrandt said.

 Some may paint or draw, while others may do collage or work with clay.
 The appropriate medium is selected by the art therapist to support each patient’s unique treatment goals, which may include the development of social and emotional communication skills, coping strategies to manage physical and emotional distress or to find fulfillment in their current stage of life.

-“No two journeys look the same,” Hildenbrand said, “but with every patient, our goal is always the same: to improve their quality of life.”
+“No two journeys look the same,” Hildebrandt said, “but with every patient, our goal is always the same: to improve their quality of life.”

 Currently, the program can support offering art therapy to 30 patients at a time—but it has become so successful that there is a waitlist of nearly 50 patients.
 The program needs philanthropic support to grow and extend its free-of-charge services.

-With the aid and support of philanthropy, "we would be able to knock out the waitlist altogether and make our services more accessible,” Hildenbrand said.
+With the aid and support of philanthropy, "we would be able to knock out the waitlist altogether and make our services more accessible,” Hildebrandt said.

 Donor dollars are also needed to fund art supplies—including paint brushes and paints, pencils, canvases, paper and more.